 Meet the Team

 Terry successfully completed RAPt’s Addiction Counsellor Training Programme in 2010 and joined the team, firstly as an Apprentice Counsellor.
-Terry is now one of the Bridges’ principal Counsellors.
+Terry has recently completed a BA (Hons) in social sciences, in the subjects of CBT, Coaching and Research Methods.
+He is now one of the Bridges principal Counsellors.
 Terry is grounded in person-centred theory and has a particular professional interest in interpersonal group therapy.

 Matthew joined the Bridges as s Support Counsellor in 2014, having recently completed a Master’s Degree in Psychology.
 He assists clients with setting up benefits claims and bank accounts, alongside overseeing the Bridges’ medication systems and organising structured activities for clients.

 Beverly joined The Bridges in June 2016, she came to the organisation to learn about addiction and recovery after realising how many people suffer in the city as a result of being dependent on substances.
 Beverly offers her time to the Bridges ‘to help make a difference to people’s lives in her city’.
 Beverly’s role can vary day to day from assisting clients with meal preparation in the kitchen to helping the men with admin tasks such as registering new clients with GP and covering reception.

 Caroline recently joined The Bridges as a volunteer, her role involves supporting the men with day to day tasks such as mealtime preparation and booking appointments.
 She also supports the project with reception phone cover and administration duties.
 Caroline feels that since joining the Bridges she is ‘gaining a wealth of experience and key skills, which are assisting my personal career development path, RAPt are supportive of me, offer training, and staff treat me as a member of the team’.